williaz/TechRefresher/AWS.md

     - can encrypt only during data base creation
     - once enctypt, can't remove
     - when create a read replica, bot master and read replica must be encrypted; so for master-standby @@@with 1
-    - can't copy snapshot of encrypted DB, as KMS is regional
+    - can't copy snapshot of encrypted DB to other region, as KMS is regional
     - can migrate an encrypted from MySQL to Aurora MySQl

  - backup
    - Aurora: conitnuously back up to S3
    - others: one backup per day
-   - multiple copies of backup in eac AZ where instance deployed
+   - multiple copies of backup in each AZ where instance deployed
    - store to any class of server
    - custom restore time
  - Snapshot